-- 31 The Preferred Alternative at Ebbing ANG Base would require renovations of existing facilities - and construction of new airfield facilities (e.g., training and maintenance facilities, hangars, and - arresting barriers).
-Air quality impacts associated with proposed construction activities would - result from (1) combustive emissions generated by fossil fuel-powered equipment and (2)
+The Preferred Alternative at Ebbing ANG Base would require renovations of existing facilities and construction of new airfield facilities (e.g., training and maintenance facilities, hangars, and arresting barriers).
+Air quality impacts associated with proposed construction activities would result from (1) combustive emissions generated by fossil fuel-powered equipment and (2) fugitive dust emissions ($PM{10}/PM{2.5}$) from operation of equipment on exposed soil.
+The air quality analysis conservatively assumed that the Preferred Alternative would complete all construction activities in the year 2023.

-- fugitive dust emissions (PM10/PM{2.5}) from operation of equipment on exposed soil.
-The air - 2 quality analysis conservatively assumed that the Preferred Alternative would complete all - 3 construction activities in the year 2023. - 4 Inclusion of BMPs into proposed construction activities would reduce fugitive dust emissions - 5 generated from the use of construction equipment on exposed soil by 50 percent from - 6 uncontrolled levels (Countess Environmental, 2006). - 7 USEPA began working to reduce lead emissions soon after its inception, issuing the first - 8 reduction standards in 1973, which called for a gradual phasedown of lead to one tenth of a - gram per gallon by 1986.
-The average lead content in gasoline in 1973 was 2-3 grams per gallon - or about 200,000 tons of lead a year.
-In 1975, passenger cars and light trucks were - manufactured with a more elaborate emission control system which included a catalytic - converter that required lead-free fuel.
-In 1995 leaded fuel accounted for only 0.6 percent of - total gasoline sales and less than 2,000 tons of lead per year.
-Effective January 1, 1996, the - Clean Air Act banned the sale of the small amount of leaded fuel that was still available in some - parts of the country for use in on-road vehicles.
-USEPA said fuel containing lead may continue - to be sold for off-road uses, including aircraft, racing cars, farm equipment, and marine engines. - Any lead emitted from off-road construction equipment would be minimal to the extent that it - is inconsequential.
+Inclusion of BMPs into proposed construction activities would reduce fugitive dust emissions generated from the use of construction equipment on exposed soil by 50% from uncontrolled levels (Countess Environmental, 2006).

+USEPA began working to reduce lead emissions soon after its inception, issuing the first reduction standards in 1973, which called for a gradual phasedown of lead to one tenth of a gram per gallon by 1986.
+The average lead content in gasoline in 1973 was 2-3 grams per gallon or about 200,000 tons of lead a year.
+In 1975, passenger cars and light trucks were manufactured with a more elaborate emission control system that included a catalytic converter that required lead-free fuel.
+In 1995 leaded fuel accounted for only 0.6% of total gasoline sales and less than 2,000 tons of lead per year.
+Effective January 1, 1996, the Clean Air Act banned the sale of the small amount of leaded fuel that was still available in some parts of the country for use in on-road vehicles.
+USEPA said fuel containing lead may continue to be sold for off-road uses, including aircraft, racing cars, farm equipment, and marine engines.
+Any lead emitted from off-road construction equipment would be minimal to the extent that it is inconsequential.

-- 19 Table 3.10-5 presents estimates of annual emissions that would occur from the infrastructure - 20 improvements for the proposed F-35 and F-16 missions at Ebbing ANG Base.
-These data show - 21 that even if all construction activities occurred in 1 year, the total construction emissions would - be well below the annual significance indicators.
-Therefore, construction emissions associated - with the Preferred Alternative would not result in significant air quality impacts. - 24 Proposed construction equipment would emit hazardous air pollutants (HAPs) that potentially - 25 could impact public health.
-The main health risk from HAPs would occur in the form of - particulates from the combustion of diesel fuel.
-Proposed construction over 1 year would emit - 27 0.6 ton of diesel particulate matter that would occur from on-site equipment and trucks and - the transport of materials by truck within the regional roadways.
-The intermittent release of - these emissions over a large project area would result in very low ambient concentrations of - 30 HAPs in a localized area and, therefore, would produce minimal impacts to public health.
+Table 3.10-5 presents estimates of annual emissions that would occur from the infrastructure improvements for the proposed F-35 and F-16 missions at Ebbing ANG Base.
+These data show that even if all construction activities occurred in 1 year, the total construction emissions would be well below the annual significance indicators.
+Therefore, construction emissions associated with the Preferred Alternative would not result in significant air quality impacts.